Marquise Brown Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- Brown has been the target of 130 of his team's 547 passing attempts this season, or 23.8% of the target share.
+- So far this season, 23.8% of the 547 passes thrown by his team have gone Brown's way.

-- Brown (14 red zone targets) has been the recipient of 20.3% of his team's 69 red zone pass attempts.
+- Brown has seen the ball thrown his way 14 times in the red zone this season, 20.3% of his team's 69 red zone pass attempts.

-- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.9% of the time while running the football 45.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Rams.